Rhode Island Domestic Violence Crimes and Gun Rights Lawyer

 Consistent with the Federal government and many other states, in Rhode Island, individuals have historically been prohibited from owning and possessing firearms if they had been convicted of a crime of violence or a felony offense.
 However, in 2017, the Rhode Island General Assembly overhauled the Rhode Island Firearms Act and stripped individuals of their gun rights after a plea or conviction to misdemeanor domestic violence crimes.

-If you have been charged with a misdemeanor domestic violence crime in Rhode Island and are a gun owner, you should consider hiring an attorney to fight these charges so that you may preserve your gun rights.
+If you have been charged with a misdemeanor domestic violence crime and are a gun owner, you should consider hiring a Rhode Island domestic violence crimes and gun rights lawyer to fight these charges so that you may preserve your gun rights.

 What is a “firearm” in Rhode Island?